MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Requires.md

 ## Long description

-The `#Requires` statement prevents a script from running unless the PowerShell version, modules, snap-ins, module, and snap-in version prerequisites are met.
+The `#Requires` statement prevents a script from running unless the PowerShell version, modules (and version), or snap-ins (and version) prerequisites are met.
 If the prerequisites are not met, PowerShell does not run the script.